-Delicious Italian style pork meatballs served in a creamy tomato sauce, pour them over pasta and you have an amazing dinner!
+Delicious, homemade, Italian style pork meatballs served in a creamy tomato sauce.
+Pour them over pasta and you have an amazing dinner!

 Sometimes it is great to make your own homemade meatballs and pasta sauce.
 It is easier than you think and you can use pork, beef or even chicken mince.
 I have used pork mince to make these tasty Italian style meatballs.
 They are a quick, delicious family friendly option as the herbs and spices are subtle and not overwhelming.